GabrielCamba/Grants-Program/applications/openPayroll.md

 At our core, we are a team of innovators who are passionate about leveraging blockchain technology to build real-life solutions.
 We believe that the power of blockchain can be harnessed to create a more transparent and secure world.
 Our goal is to create solutions that are not only technologically advanced, but also practical and applicable to everyday life.

+We ran into a common problem while working for a crypto development shop: The payment process sometimes became erratic, partial payments, late payments and no transparency into how the final number that was assigned in a spreadsheet actually came to be.
+We believe that the blockchain can make this transparent to the members of a collective, without having to sacrifice privacy nor making it super cumbersome to use.

 In recent years, a growing number of organizations have made a commitment to financial transparency, recognizing the benefits of sharing information about earnings with their employees and stakeholders.
 Tech workers' cooperatives in the Argentine Federation of Cooperatives [FACTTIC](https://facttic.org.ar/) are a notable example of this trend, providing detailed financial information to members.

 In addition to cooperatives, several companies have positioned themselves as "open numbers" enterprises, providing employees with access to information about the salaries of both workers and owners [Ten Pines](https://cultura.10pines.com/#numeros-abiertos) is a good example of this trending culture.
 [Buffer](https://buffer.com/resources/revenue-dashboard/), for instance, publishes the salaries of all its employees on its website, and [Whole Foods](https://www.tableau.com/solutions/customer/whole-foods-market-democratizes-data-across-460-retail-stores-with-tableau) allows employees to access financial information on a need-to-know basis.
 These efforts reflect a growing recognition of the importance of financial transparency in promoting trust and accountability within organizations.